-Unless otherwise noted, all figures that show smooth estimates of classification accuracy as a function of time are based on using firing rates in 150ms bins sampled at 50ms intervals with data from each time bin being classified independently.
-Because the sampling interval we used is shorter than the bin size (50ms sampling interval, 150ms time bin), the mean firing rates of adjacent points were calculated using some of the same spikes, leading to a slight temporal smoothing of the results.
+Unless otherwise noted, all figures that show smooth estimates of classification accuracy as a function of time are based on using firing rates in 150-ms bins sampled at 50-ms intervals with data from each time bin being classified independently.
+Because the sampling interval we used is shorter than the bin size (50-ms sampling interval, 150-ms time bin), the mean firing rates of adjacent points were calculated using some of the same spikes, leading to a slight temporal smoothing of the results.

-In the body of the text we also report classification accuracy statistics.
-Unless otherwise stated, classification accuracy results from the sample periods are reported for bins centered at 225ms after sample stimulus onset, results from the delay period are reported for 525ms after sample stimulus offset, and results from the decision period are reported for 225ms after decision stimulus offset (this corresponds to 725ms, 1625ms, and 2325ms after the start of a trial, with each bin width being 150ms).
-The results reported for 'basic' decoding accuracies are the mean and one standard deviation of the decoding accuracies over all the bootstrap trials and cross-validation splits (we refer to these results as 'basic decoding results').
-The results reported for decoding 'abstract category' information are the average and one standard deviation of basic decoding results taken over the 9 combinations of training and test splits (see the section on decoding abstract category information for more details).
-Also because there are two stimuli presented in each trial, in order to avoid confusion when reporting basic decoding results, we denote the first stimulus shown as the SAMPLE-STIMULUS and the second stimulus shown as the DECISION-STIMULUS with capitalized letters used to avoid confusion with the sample, delay and decision periods (which are time periods where properties of these stimuli can be decoded).
-It should be noted that in this paper, we refer to the time period after the second stimulus is shown as the 'decision period' rather than the 'test period' as used by Freedman et al. (2003), in order to avoid confusion with the 'test set' that is used to evaluate the trained classifier.
+In the body of the text, we also report classification accuracy statistics.
+Unless otherwise stated, classification accuracy results from the sample periods are reported for bins centered at 225 ms after sample stimulus onset, results from the delay period are reported for 525 ms after sample stimulus offset, and results from the decision period are reported for 225 ms after decision stimulus offset (this corresponds to 725, 1,625, and 2,325 ms after the start of a trial, with each bin width being 150 ms).
+The results reported for "basic" decoding accuracies are the means $\pm$ 1 SD of the decoding accuracies over all the bootstrap trials and cross-validation splits.
+The results reported for decoding abstract category information are the average $\pm 1$ SD of basic decoding results taken over the nine combinations of training and test splits (see the section on decoding abstract category information for more details).
+Also, because there are two stimuli presented in each trial, to avoid confusion when reporting basic decoding results, we denote the first stimulus shown as the SAMPLE-STIMULUS and the second stimulus shown as the DECISION-STIMULUS with capitalized letters used to avoid confusion with the sample, delay, and decision periods (which are time periods where properties of these stimuli can be decoded).
+It should be noted that in this paper, we refer to the time period after the second stimulus is shown as the decision period rather than the test period as used by Freedman et al. (2003) to avoid confusion with the test set that is used to evaluate the trained classifier.

 All results reported in this paper use a correlation coefficient-based classifier.
-Training of this classifier consists of creating c 'classification vectors' (where c is the number of classes/conditions used in the analysis) and each classification vector is simply the mean of all the training data from that class (thus, each classification vector is a point in R^m , where m is the number of neurons).
-To asses to which class a test point belongs, the Pearson's correlation coefficient is calculated between the test point and each classification vector; a test data point is classified as belonging to the class c_i , if the correlation coefficient between the test point and the classification vector of class c_i is greater than the correlation coefficient between the test point and the classification vector of any other class.
+Training of this classifier consists of creating c "classification vectors" (where c is the number of classes/conditions used in the analysis), and each classification vector is simply the mean of all the training data from that class (thus each classification vector is a point in $R^{\rm m}$ , where m is the number of neurons).
+To assess to which class a test point belongs, the Pearson's correlation coefficient is calculated between the test point and each classification vector; a test data point is classified as belonging to the class $c_i$ , if the correlation coefficient between the test point and the classification vector of class $c_i$ is greater than the correlation coefficient between the test point and the classification vector of any other class.
 The classification accuracy reported is the percentage of correctly classified test trials.